remideas/Bases/docs/index.md

 ## It's very simple!

 Bases allows you to create custom instance classes without any effort, even a banana can do it!
 It's just a few lines of code to start working in amazing projects.
+We will guide you through in this documents to solve any question you have!

+## Why Bases?

+You may be asking why you should use Bases over the conventional OOP method?
+Well Bases it's created around the idea of creating custom **instance** classes.
+What does this mean?